melchua/charter-remix/README.md

 - Currently just made for the desktop browser - next up is to make this responsive for mobile devices
 - Add some error boundaries
 - Add transition animations between charts
+- Add cross-hairs to track cursor position on the chart

 ## Development